DimitryDushkin/sliding-pane/README.md

 ## React Sliding Pane
-Pane that slides from the window.
+Pane that slides out of the window side.
 Like panes from Google Tag Manager.

 Features:
  * Animated open-close